- Scenic Exploration

 Arrive in Ushuaia in the morning.
 Ushuaia is the world’s southernmost city and the capital of the province of Tierra del Fuego, south of the Magellan Strait.
 Your Antarctic voyage has come to an end and the journey back to the real world continues with a charter flight to Buenos Aires.

 The above itinerary is a guide only, as the exact program depends on weather and ice conditions and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.

-As a requirement of participation on this expedition, all passengers must purchase trip cancellation coverage and full medical and emergency evacuation insurance.
-ExpeditionTrips strongly recommends at least $100,000 Emergency Medical/Evacuation coverage for Antarctic trips which includes coverage for cancellation, trip disruption, baggage and personal property.
+Although travel insurance is not mandatory to participate in this voyage, ExpeditionTrips strongly recommends at least $100,000 Emergency Medical/Evacuation coverage for Antarctic trips which includes coverage for cancellation, trip disruption, baggage and personal property.
 ExpeditionTrips can assist you with this.

-International flights; travel insurance; luggage handling; optional excursions and gratuities; fuel surcharge may apply.
+International flights; visa fees; travel insurance; luggage handling; alcoholic and non-alcoholic drinks; optional excursions and gratuities; items of a personal nature such as laundry; rubber boots, walking sticks and binoculars can be rented for an additional charge; fuel surcharge may apply.